rezyandrean-plb/kw-chief-media/ENQUIRY_SYSTEM.md

 - Enquiries are stored per user and can be filtered by vendor or realtor

 ### Security
-- Email domain validation for KW Singapore realtors
+- Email domain validation for KW Singapore realtors and Property Lim Brothers users
 - Role-based access control
 - User authentication required for all enquiry operations

 ## Usage Examples

 ### Testing the System
-1. Login with a @kwsingapore.com email (e.g., `test@kwsingapore.com`)
+1. Login with a @kwsingapore.com email (e.g., `test@kwsingapore.com`) or @propertylimbrothers.com email (e.g., `test@propertylimbrothers.com`)
 2. You'll be automatically redirected to `/vendors` (not dashboard)
 3. Select a vendor and click "Connect with [Vendor]"
 4. Select services and submit enquiry